One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 The problem is to have consistent results, dividend investing requires you to progress somewhere closer to being advanced.

 The novice and don’t know anything wealth builder would think that to achieve sustained success, the minimal competency is not that high.
-The wealth builder that is closer to advance would feel the opposite, that he still have not reached the minimal competency.
+The wealth builder that is closer to advance would feel the opposite, that he still has not reached the minimal competency.

 Thus more people view property investing as a much better wealth machine compared to investing in dividend stocks.

-If you want to achieve sustained success, you need systems and processes, not to mention time to gain knowledge and wisdom, and execution.
+If you want to achieve sustained success, you need systems and processes, not to mention the time to gain knowledge and wisdom, and execution.